-- Litigation surrounding executive compensation has increased with the passage of the Dodd-Frank Wall StreetReform and Consumer ProtectionAct.If we are involved in a lawsuit related to compensation matters or any other matters not covered by our D&O insurance, there could be material expenses involved, fines, or remedial actions which could negatively affect our stock price; - The general market conditions unrelated to our operating performance; - Sales of large blocks of our common stock, including sales by our executive officers, directors and our large institutional investors; - Quarterly variations in our, or our competitors', results of operations; - Changes in analysts' estimates, investors' perceptions, recommendations by securities analysts or our failure to achieve analysts' estimates; - The announcement of new products or service enhancements by us or our competitors; - The announcement of the departure of a key employee or executive officer by us or our competitor; - Regulatory developments or delays concerning our, or our competitors' products; and - The initiation of litigation by us or against us.
+- Litigation surrounding executive compensation has increased.
+If we are involved in a lawsuit related to compensation matters or any other matters not covered by our D&O insurance, there could be material expenses involved, fines, or remedial actions which could negatively affect our stock price; - The general market conditions unrelated to our operating performance; - Sales of large blocks of our common stock, including sales by our executive officers, directors and our large institutional investors; - Quarterly variations in our, or our competitors', results of operations; - Changes in analysts' estimates, investors' perceptions, recommendations by securities analysts or our failure to achieve analysts' estimates; - The announcement of new products or service enhancements by us or our competitors; - The announcement of the departure of a key employee or executive officer by us or our competitor; - Regulatory developments or delays concerning our, or our competitors' products; and - The initiation of any other litigation by us or against us.